Foundations & Advanced Program Graduate

 I definitely feel like I am on the right path.
-I knew I was interested in yoga therapy and it seemed like the next step for me when I started the Breathing Deeply Yoga Therapy Program.
+I knew I was interested in yoga therapy and it seemed like the perfect next step for me to start the Breathing Deeply Yoga Therapy Program.
 I now just love, love, love what I am doing.
 Learning constantly, working on my own practice, and working one on one with clients is so much fun.
 I feel like my life has joy and purpose!

-I have had a committed daily asana practice for about 30 years (at home or in studios).
-I have dabbled with meditation — on and off for about 4 years.
-The Breathing Deeply program has helped me expand to the other limbs of the 8 limbed path.
+Before starting Breathing Deeply, I had a committed daily asana practice for about 30 years (at home or in studios) and had dabbled with meditation — on and off for about 4 years.
+The Breathing Deeply program helped me expand to the other limbs of the 8-limbed path described in the Sutras.
 I now incorporate breathing and daily meditation into my practice.
 I am looking forward to incorporating more sutra language into my life.
 It hasn’t always been easy for me to put the way I see the world into words and I love the way the program encourages students to use the teachings to help clients.
 It helps me to articulate things that are important to me which is empowering on a personal level.

 This program has completely exceeded my expectations.
 I expected to come out with the certification but I didn’t expect to have a teacher who is so clear and dedicated to training yoga therapists.
 You really feel like this is Brandt’s calling and he is doing his best to help you.
 I also didn’t expect to find such an amazing community.
 The Q&As, the social network, and the Meditation Program really make you feel connected to a group of people with similar outlooks and goals.